Maus3rSR/Hajime/CONTRIBUTING.md

 ## Fork & create a branch

-If this something you can contribute, then [fork Hajime] and create a branch with a descriptive name.
+If this something you can contribute, then [fork Hajime][repo-fork] and create a branch with a descriptive name.

 A good branch name would be (where issue #123 is the ticket you're working on):
 ```